codecarrotlabs/blog.codecarrot.net/_posts/business/marketing/blog/2017-09-02-15-free-places-to-find-stock-photos-for-your-blog.md

 Whether you’re blogging for yourself or a client, I’m sure you know the importance of images.

 <blockquote>
 Want a start a new blogging website.
-Get started today with [10% OFF](//www.codecarrot.net/).
+Get started today with CodeCarrot.
 </blockquote>

 On a high level, gorgeous photos help bring your blog’s brand to life.
 Photos also break up text, making your content skimmable and shareable.